aetheryn/ga-project-1/README.md

 - Placing a captured piece back on the grid will consume one whole turn.
 Placing them directly on your opponent’s territory is not allowed.
 - Have fun playing!

-The game can be found [here](https://aetheryn.github.io/ga-project-1/).
+The game can be accessed [here](https://aetheryn.github.io/ga-project-1/).

 ## Next Steps